valkey-io/valkey-doc/topics/search-overview.md

 # Valkey-Search

-**Valkey-Search** (BSD-3-Clause), provided as a Valkey module, is a high-performance Vector Similarity Search engine optimized for AI-driven / Search / Analytics / Recommendation System related workloads.
+**Valkey-Search** (BSD-3-Clause), provided as a Valkey module, is a high-performance Search engine optimized for AI-driven / Search / Analytics / Recommendation System related workloads.
 It delivers single-digit millisecond latency and high QPS, capable of handling billions of vectors with over 99% recall as part of vector searches.
-It also provides support for hybrid or pure non vector workloads including  Numeric, Tag, and Full-text searches.
+It also provides support for hybrid / pure non vector workloads including Numeric, Tag, and Full-text searches.

 Valkey-Search allows users to create indexes and perform searches, incorporating complex filters.
 Users can index data using either **[Valkey Hash](hashes.md)** or **[Valkey-JSON](valkey-json.md)** data types.